frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: provider_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever any information for a healthcare provider is changed.
-Its purpose is to maintain an accurate and reliable audit trail, ensuring the system always knows precisely when a provider's record was last modified.
-This is essential for data governance, compliance, and understanding data currency.
+> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp for a provider's record each time it is modified.
+Its purpose is to maintain an accurate audit trail, ensuring the system always knows precisely when a provider's data was last changed.
+This implements a business rule for data governance and currency, guaranteeing the modification timestamp is always accurate for auditing and data lifecycle management with minimal performance overhead.

-Business Rule: When a provider's record is updated, the 'updated_at' field must be automatically set to the current system time.

-Implications: The trigger ensures data consistency by automating a critical audit field, preventing manual errors or omissions.
-It provides a reliable timestamp for tracking data changes, which is vital for auditing purposes, with a negligible performance impact.

 **Definition:**
 ```sql